 The body needs to absorb the best of the nutrients you feed it, and Lindsay’s years as a yoga teacher and mindfulness practitioner lead to a multi-dimensional approach to health and wellness.
 She creates a holistic personal profile that addresses the complex needs of your individual body.

-Lindsay continues to teach yoga to her dedicated students, spends time outdoors and enjoys learning about foraging for wild food.
-Known to be a lover of the circus arts, Lindsay pledges to keep practicing her fire dancing and hopes to learn stilt walking in the future.
+Lindsay continues to teach yoga to her dedicated students, spends time outdoors and foraging for wild food & herbs.
 She’s facilitated women’s yoga and movement workshops at Hillside Festival in Guelph and moonlights as a DJ for various conscious events in Toronto.

 The body needs to absorb the best of the nutrients you feed it, and my years as a yoga teacher and mindfulness practitioner add a holistic approach to nutritional health and wellness.
 I create a holistic personal profile which addresses the complex needs of your individual body.

 I strive to make each class warm and inviting, to make space for students to explore their inner workings of mind, body, and spirit.
 My classes are held at Yoga Village, Toronto’s only Pay-What-You-Choose studio.